Council Tax Income Discount

 The financial burden of awarding a Discretionary Relief payment, under Section 13A(1)(c), has to be met through an increase in the general level of Council Tax for other payers.
-Because of this, the granting of Section 13A discounts will only be made in exceptional circumstances and after other forms of financial support have been considered and/or applied for.
+Due to this, the granting of Discretionary Relief payments will only be made in exceptional circumstances and after other forms of financial support have been considered and/or applied for.

 Each application will be looked at on its own merits and having regard to the factors outlined below